Michciak/AMLM_project/README.md

 Looking at the history of scores achieved, you can see that the previous model capped around 25 score and showed no chance of improvement.
-Therefore, I decided to simplify the task by reducing the board to 240x240 pixels, which brought a significant improvement on the scores achieved.
+Therefore, I decided to simplify the task by reducing the board to 240x240 pixels, which brought a significant improvement on the results.

 #### Result